v4iv/restaurant/README.md

-# Cloud Kitchen
+# Restaurant

-A cloud kitchen app.
+A cloud kitchen storefront app.

 ## Powered By